Clozapine N-Oxide (water soluble) - a technical review on stability, solubility and use in the lab

 You should weigh out the quantity of product that you require for your experiment as the amount of product in our vials isn’t weighed out accurately enough for direct addition of solution.

 We have undertaken a detailed solubility study in which Hello Bio CNO (water soluble) was dissolved in either water, DMSO, PBS or saline, at different concentrations, temperatures and for varying durations of time.

 CNO (water soluble) is soluble to 100 mM in aqueous media including water, saline, PBS and is also soluble in DMSO (100 mM).
-However, when 100 mM solutions of CNO (dissolved in water) were stored at 4°C for four days, precipitation was observed in 20% of the samples.
+However, when 100 mM solutions of CNO (dissolved in water) were stored for four days, precipitation was observed in 20% of the samples.
 This precipitation was readily reversed by warming in a water bath at 40 °C (see Table 1).

 Therefore we recommend:

 - Make up solutions and use on the same day if possible.

 - Ensure that you are working in a dust free environment when preparing and handling solutions.

 - Ensure that the product and solvents are at ambient temperature before preparing solutions.
 This means that you should allow the product to equilibrate to RT for at least one hour before opening and using.